umati/Showcase/Organization.md

 ## Disclaimer

 The following documentation is phrased for in-person trade fairs.
-Nontheless, the requirements shall be applicable to the virtual showcase as well.
+Nonetheless, the requirements shall be applicable to the virtual showcase as well.

 ---